Cantera/cantera/doc/sphinx/faq.rst

 **Which Cantera interface should I use?**

-    If you're new to Cantera, the best interface to get started with is probably the "new" Python interface.
+    If you're new to Cantera, the best interface to get started with is probably the Python interface.
 It offers most of the features of the C++ core in a much more flexible environment.
 Since all of the calculations are still done in C++, there is very little performance penalty to using the high-level language interfaces.